 Inside the cabin is as big as anything in the class and seats five in comfort.
-The dash layout and build is right up there, quite smart and features nice design lines also.
-All grades bar the entry model get a centre touch screen display and Apple Carplay and Google Android Auto phone connectivity.
-Again depending on the grade you can even get ventilated front seats and a hands free tailgate.
-A host of the latest ADAS driver assistance systems are available too and our top grade test cars had lane keeping assistant, front vehicle start alert and distance alert to name a few.
-The Korando scores well in collision testing with a five star NCAP rating.
-Irish cars come with an inflation kit with a space saver spare a dealership option.
-The 551 litre boot includes a split ‘magic tray’ floor similar to the Nissan Qashqai’s.
-There is up to 1,248 litres of cargo space with the rear seats folded down.
+The dash layout and build are right up there, quite smart and feature nice design lines also.
+All grades bar the entry model get a centre touchscreen display and Apple Carplay and Google Android Auto phone connectivity.
+Again depending on the grade you can even get ventilated front seats and a hands-free tailgate.
+A host of the latest ADAS driver assistance systems are available too and our top-grade test cars had lane keeping assistant, front vehicle start alert and distance alert to name a few.
+The Korando scores well in collision testing with a five-star NCAP rating.
+Irish cars come with an inflation kit with a space-saver spare and a dealership option.
+The 551-litre boot includes a split ‘magic tray’ floor similar to the Nissan Qashqai’s.
+There are up to 1,248 litres of cargo space with the rear seats folded down.

 The petrol Korando develops 163hp and 280 nm of torque.
 The passenger diesel (from €26,495) has less horsepower with 136 but lots of torque at 324 nm.
 The commercial diesel’s 1.6 is electronically remapped to deliver 160hp to make it enticing in its sector.
-The six speed manual petrol is a relatively pleasant car to drive.
+The six-speed manual petrol is a relatively pleasant car to drive.
 It delivers a similar driving experience to rival SUVs so it is predictable, uninvolving and quite bland.
 The controls are light and easy to use with only the gearbox proving a little lumpy when shifting.
 Reduced NVH levels make the large cabin a noticeably quiet place to be with little or no engine noise audible.
-The new platform and its extended wheelbase has created a lot of passenger room.
-On the motorway out test car was a good cruiser.
+The new platform and its extended wheelbase have created a lot of passenger rooms.
+On the motorway, our test car was a good cruiser.
 Twisty roads won’t encourage enthusiastic driving but progress is made in a perfectly adequate way.

 For urban use petrol manual is the way to go as spending big on a minnow brand is a gamble.
-That said, McKenna has put a good warranty in place with the manufacturer’s three year 150,000km warranty beefed up five years with unlimited* mileage (*300,000km for Taxis) on all passenger models.
-All commercial SsangYongs get a five year 150,000km warranty.
-A large initial marketing spend for Ireland will concentrate on localised promotion with a 50/50 financial split between dealer and distributor.
+That said, McKenna has put a good warranty in place with the manufacturer’s three-year 150,000km warranty beefed up to five years with unlimited* mileage (*300,000km for Taxis) on all passenger models.
+All commercial SsangYongs get a five-year 150,000km warranty.
+A large initial marketing spends for Ireland will concentrate on localised promotion with a 50/50 financial split between dealer and distributor.
 McKenna, who freely gives out his mobile number to new customers feels SsangYong will only build success by being more open and approachable than the bigger brands.

 The new Korando is the best SsangYong yet and can happily sit among the volume selling brands.